 Some other states without such laws have also taken measures to make college more affordable to undocumented students.
 Rhode Island’s Board of Governors for Higher Education and the University of Hawaii’s Board of Regents allow in-state tuition at public colleges and universities to students who qualify.
 Board of Regents’ decisions have also allowed for similar policies in Michigan.

-In addition to college opportunities that include in-state tuition, it is important to start searching online for schools with special programs or student body organizations that support undocumented students.
+In addition to college opportunities that offer in-state tuition, it is important to start searching online for schools with special programs or student body organizations that support undocumented students.
 For instance, many of the schools in California, such as UCLA and UC Berkeley, have undocumented student programs that provide services, resources, and support.
-They also provide information on how students, who are ineligible to file the FAFSA, can fund their education.
-Many of the resources available online are through the states that grant undocumented students in-state tuition rates.
-However, contacting the admissions offices of schools in states where that is not the case could still end up pointing students to resources and assistance not explicitly stated on the schools’ website.
+They also provide information on how students who are ineligible to file the Free Application for Federal Student Aid (FAFSA) can fund their education.
+Many of the resources available online involve the states that grant in-state tuition rates to undocumented students.
+However, contacting the admissions offices of schools in other states could still lead to resources and assistance not explicitly offered on the schools’ websites.

-Each individual with the hope of attending a two or four year college or university is required to meet schools’ admission requirements.
-While these can differ school to school, the application process often consists of submitting:
+Anyone seeking to attend a two- or four-year college or university is required to meet the school’s admission requirements.
+While these can differ from school to school, the application process typically consists of submitting:

-- Two or more letters of recommendations from previous teachers
+- two or more letters of recommendation from previous teachers;

-Because an undocumented status may raise a red flag on application forms, students must be prepared to excel in several other key areas of the process.
-Gaining volunteer experience is essential because it can set a student apart.
+Because an undocumented status may raise a red flag on application forms, these students should aim to excel in other key areas of the process.
+Volunteer experience is essential because it can set a student apart.
 For some schools, reporting volunteer work and extracurricular activities is part of the online application form.
 Other schools may require students to submit resumes that outline their non-academic experiences.
-Personal essays are used to explain why students want to go to college and how they plan to apply their education after graduation.
+Typically, personal essays are used to explain why students want to go to college and how they plan to put their education to use after graduation.